dojt/ShiftRulesPluto/README.md

 The `.jl`-files are the interactive Pluto/Julia notebooks.
 To experiment with them, you need to install [Julia](https://julialang.org) and then add the [Pluto](https://plutojl.org) package.

-The `.html`-files are static snapshots of the Pluto notebooks.
-(You can see how it looked if you had installed Julia+Pluto correctly; note, though, that some things are randomized.)
+The `.html`-files contain snapshots of the Pluto notebooks.
+Opening an HTML file in the browser will connect to a cloud service to give a static view of the notebook it contains.
+The cloud service has instructions for installing Julia and Pluto in order to interact with the notebook.

 ##### If you derive work from this, please reference the paper: